maikelbos0/VDT.Core.Blazor.GlobalEventHandler/src/VDT.Core.RecurringDates/README.md

 - `Monthly` adds a pattern that repeats every month; it returns a builder that allows you to configure the month-based pattern
 - `Every(x).Months()` adds a pattern that repeats every `x` months; it returns a builder that allows you to configure the month-based pattern

-The pattern builders for days, weeks and months in turn allow you to configure them as desired.
+The pattern builders for days, weeks and months in turn allow you to configure them as desired:
+- TODO: add builder methods + defaults

 It's simple to chain calls to the above methods to set the limits and add multiple patterns for a single recurrence.

 ### Examples